 After activating WooCommerce, an on-screen launch setup will appear, making the setup as easy as possible.
 There are several pages necessary to add to your website in order to have a fully functional and operational e-commerce platform on your website.
 The pages that are necessary, which WooCommerce assists you in creating automatically, are Shop, Cart, Checkout, and My Account.
 After this, WooCommerce will prompt you to set up store locale, which essentially is filling in demographic information such as where your store is based and which currency is used in your store.
 Once powering through the initial setup, it is time to select a payment method.

-If you want to have a truly operational storefront on your website, being able to accept online payments is absolutely crucial.
-When it comes to WooCommerce, there are two common options to choose from, PayPal and Stripe.
-WooCommerce provides other options as well, which are industry specific platforms to accept payments, so it is important to research which is right for you.
-Additionally, it’s important to note you will have to sign up separately for whichever payment method you ultimately select.
+If you want to have a truly operational online store on your website, being able to accept online payments is absolutely crucial.
+When it comes to WooCommerce, there are two common options to choose from: PayPal and Stripe.
+WooCommerce provides other options as well, which are industry-specific platforms to accept payments, so it is important to research which is right for you.

 Step 4: Add Your First Product